E3SM-Project/gdess/README.md

 ## Usage

+Diagnostic recipes can be run from the command line or from within a Python kernel.

-Check out the demonstration notebooks in `notebooks/demo/` for how to run recipes for CMIP6 model output, NOAA Globalview+ Obspack, and E3SM model output.
+For running in Python, check out the demonstration notebooks in `notebooks/demo/` for how to run recipes for CMIP6 model output, NOAA Globalview+ Obspack, and E3SM model output.

 ## Installation